 Hib stands for Haemophilus influenzae type b, a bacterium that occurs occasionally in the nasal cavity of almost all people.
 The bacterium usually does not pose a danger and you do not become ill or it remains limited to a runny nose, strep throat, ear infection or sinusitis.
 In young children, the infection can be serious and cause pneumonia, meningitis or a life threatening throat infection.
 The vaccination against Hib diseases has been part of the National Immunisation Programme since 1993.
 Children receive four vaccinations against Hib before their first birthday.

 Meningococcal disease is a disease caused by a bacterium, the meningococcus.
 There are several types of this bacterium.
 Types A, B, C, W and Y are the best known.
 You can carry the meningococcus in your nose and you do not necessarily become ill from it.
 The bacterium is transmitted from one person to another by air, by coughing and sneezing, or by direct contact (kissing).
-At the beginning of this century, many children became ill due to meningococcus C. Vaccination against this disease has been included in the National Immunisation Programme.
+Vaccination against types A, C , W and Y have been included in the National Immunisation Programme.

-Cervical cancer is caused by HPV.
 HPV is the abbreviation for human papilloma virus.
 There are many different HPV viruses.
 Types 16 and 18 are the most dangerous and cause 70% of the cases of cervical cancer.
+Also, HPV infections may cause cancer of the vagina, vulva, penis, anus and the back of the throat.
 HPV is highly contagious and very common.
-Approximately 8 out of 10 women who have sex have had an HPV infection at some time in their life.
-HPV contamination leads to the (pre-stages of) cervical cancer in only 1 out of 100 women.
-Approximately 700 women in the Netherlands develop cervical cancer each year and 200 women die from it.
-Since 2009, girls who are 13 receive 2 vaccinations against HPV.
+Since 2022, both boys and girls who turn 10 receive 2 vaccinations against HPV.